spatialthoughts/qgis-tutorials/source/docs/3/origin_destination_matrix.rst

   .. image:: /static/3/origin_destination_matrix/images/1.png
     :align: center

 2. Next, locate the ``Address_Points.zip`` file, expand it and add the ``Address_Points.shp``.
 You will see a lot of points around the city.
 Each point represents a valid address.
-We will not randomly select 1 point in each ward to use as the origin points.
-This technique is called stratified sampling.
+We will select 1000 points randomly.
+This technique is called random sampling.
 Go to :menuselection:`Processing --> Toolbox`.

   .. image:: /static/3/origin_destination_matrix/images/2.png
     :align: center